conor1982/Iris_Project_2020/README.md

 The dataset contains a set of 150 records.
 Each row in the table represents one Iris flower with a measurement of each attribute above and its relative variant.

 There are 50 different data points for each variant of Iris.
-With the complete dataset containing only 150 observations, it is a very popular dataset in teaching and study.
-It contains real data of good quality which is viewed more favourably than using test data for instance.
+With the complete dataset containing only 150 observations, it is a very popular dataset in the teaching and study of Data Analysis and machine Learning.
+It contains *real* data of good quality which is viewed more favourably than using test data for instance.

-Previous studies on the data set show that Iris Setosa is easily seperable from the other two linearly.
+Previous studies on the data set show that Iris Setosa is easily separable linearly from the other two variants.
 There is some overlap between the other two making it more difficult to distinguish from each other.
-[3] This will be demonstrated in this project through the use of various Visualisation techniques.
-We will aslo show using the Cumulative Distribution Fucntion (CDF) how an initial simple model with fairly high accuracy can be created through initial Exploratory Data Analysis [5] [6].
+[3] This will be demonstrated in this project through the use of various visualisation techniques.
+We will also show using the Cumulative Distribution Function (CDF) how an initial simple model with fairly high accuracy can be created through initial Exploratory Data Analysis [5] [6].

 ***
-## How to Run and Python Libaries used
+## How to Run and Python Libraries used

 ### Instructions: How to Run

-* Analysis.py can be run from the command line.
+* Analysis.py can be run from the command line e.g (Cmder, Command Prompt)
-* The Irisdata set must be entered as an argument on the command line also.
+* The Iris dataset must be entered as an argument on the command line e.g *python analysis.py irisdata.csv*
-* The Iris Data set must be in the same folder you are running the command from.
+* The Iris dataset must be in the same folder you are running the command from.
 * All graphical outputs and summary tables will appear in the same folder where program is run.
-* If the incorrect file name is entered or the file does not exisit within the relevant folder, the user will recieve an error message i.e. *'File not Found'*
+* If the incorrect file name is entered or the file does not exist within the relevant folder, the user will receive an error message i.e. *'File not Found'*

 ### Programming Language
 * Python was used in this project
 * Python version used *Python3.7.6*
-* Program developed in Microsoft Visual Studio
+* Coding developed in Microsoft Visual Studio

-### Python Libaries
+### Python Libraries

 #### Pandas
-* imported alias *Pandas as pd*
+* imported with alias *Pandas as pd*
 * extensively used in this project
-* popular libary for data analysis and data manipulation
+* popular library for data analysis and data manipulation

 #### Numpy
-* imported alias *Numpy as np*
+* imported with alias *Numpy as np*
 * allows to create extensive arrays and matrices

 #### matplotlib
-* imported alias *Matplotlib.pyplot as plt*
+* imported with alias *Matplotlib.pyplot as plt*
 * numerical extension to Numpy
 * Extensive plotting tools

 #### Seaborn
-* imported alias *Seaborn as sns*
+* imported with alias *Seaborn as sns*
 * Seaborn is a Python visualization library based on matplotlib
 * Provides excellent graphical visualisations
 * Provides a higher level of visualisation than Matplotlib